Zetsu4i/XAPKC/README.md

 ## Why I Created This Tool

-out of curosity i wanted to explore the dark side of the android world, I spent a considerable amount of time searching for a tool that could easily convert XAPK files to APKS format and integrate with APK-MITM.
-Unable to find a suitable solution, I decided to create this tool to make the process easier for myself and future adventurers in the Android security testing world.
+i wanted to try few things this morning, and I found myself facing a challenge: the lack of a streamlined tool for converting XAPK files to APKS format.
+XAPK files are commonly used in Android app development, but they are not directly compatible with some Android tools.
+This tool addresses this gap by providing a simple and efficient solution for converting XAPK files to APKS format.

+This project was born out of the need to simplify and expedite the process of working with XAPK files and conducting security analysis.
+By combining file conversion capabilities with APK-MITM integration, this tool aims to enhance productivity and facilitate more efficient Android application testing and research.

 ## Requirements